jsndyks/tiltonField/dogPolicy/index.md

 ---

+Finally, _a call for calm_.

-Finally, village volunteers have put in hundreds of hours and raised many thousands of pounds to give Tilton a great permanent secure facility for healthy outdoor recreation.
+Village volunteers have put in hundreds of hours and raised many thousands of pounds to give Tilton a great permanent secure facility for healthy outdoor recreation.

 Dog exercising is a contentious issue with strong feelings on each side.